spark-mv/cdn/install.md

 * Reset local settings:	```hola_cdn.set_mode_default()```
 * See all commands:	```hola_cdn.help()```

-## 3.2 Configuring via address bar
+## 3.2 Controlling HolaCDN via the address bar

 You can also control HolaCDN via the address bar by appending a string to the URL of the video page.